Wireless Energy Transfer Beamforming Optimization for Intelligent Transmitting Surface: Introduction

 \subsection{Cost-effective energy beamforming}

 Efforts towards achieving cost-effective beamforming include i) the use of low-resolution analog-to-digital converters, whose power consumption scales with the number of quantization bits \cite{Khalili.2022}; ii) antenna selection architectures, in which the analog phase shifters are replaced by switches \cite{Elbir.2023}; and iii) algorithm implementations at the hardware level to reduce area and power consumption of the integrated circuits \cite{Mirfarshbafan.2021}.
-Moreover, novel analog beamforming architectures relying on mutual coupling among antenna elements and using passive loads to change the effective current distribution in the antenna array are also options to reducing complexity \cite{Sedaghat.2016}.
-In the former case, a single antenna is connected to the RF chains while the parasitic antennas are terminated in tunable analog loads.
-Hence, this architecture relies on the mutual coupling and the value of the passive impedances to control the induced current distribution in the array and therefore reshape the radiation pattern of the array.
-The analog loads can be implemented using controllable elements such as varactor diodes or transistors.
-The latter architecture eliminates the requirement for an RF chain since a central amplifier feeds the array throughout a passive two-port feeding network.
-A set of tunable loads in the feeding network are used to adjust the antenna array's current distribution, thereby implementing the desired antenna beam pattern.
-Since the elements of the array are all connected to the power amplifier there is no need for coupling among elements for proper operation.
+In addition, novel analog front-end architectures that exploit mutual coupling or passive feeding networks have emerged as promising low-complexity alternatives \cite{Sedaghat.2016}.
+These approaches reshape the radiation pattern by adjusting tunable passive loads rather than relying on dedicated RF chains, significantly reducing hardware complexity and power consumption.

 In the realm of hybrid beamforming, recent research has focused on developing novel architectures that can efficiently handle numerous antennas with a limited number of RF chains \cite{Zhang.2020,Lopez.2023,Samaiyar.2023,Jamali.2021, Bereyhi.2020}.
 For instance, lens antenna arrays achieve angle-dependent energy beamforming by employing a set of transmit antennas located in the focal region of an electromagnetic lens \cite{Zhang.2020}.
 In principle, the lens focuses electromagnetic signals arriving from multiple directions onto distinct ports, effectively transforming the channel into a sparse beamspace representation.
 This approach enables the activation of fewer RF chains without compromising performance \cite{Zhang.2020}.
 Unlike traditional beamforming architectures, lens antenna arrays do not rely on lossy and expensive phase shifters, thus offering substantial hardware and power savings compared to phase shifters-based implementations \cite{Zhang.2020}.
 On the other hand, dynamic metasurface antennas are composed of multiple waveguides embedding a large set of radiating metamaterial elements whose frequency response can be externally and individually adjusted by varying the local electrical properties \cite{Lopez.2023}.
 A single RF chain feeds each microstrip, but the input signal is radiated by all the elements located on the microstrip.